SVCE-ACM/A-December-of-Algorithms-2021/README.md

   - Here `B` and `L` represent madhav and akshara, respectively.
 In this example, both madhav and akshara take the same path, i.e. `1→3→5` and arrive at time `15+5=20` having  clicked pictures of all three types of arts they wanted to.
 Neither of them visit shopping centers 2 or 4.
   - Complete the art function in the editor.
 It should return an integer that represents the minimum time required for their photo session . art has the following parameters:
-      (i)   x: an integer, the number of art galleries (ii)  y: an integer, the number of types of arts (iii) centers: an array of strings of space-separated integers where the first integer of each element is the number of types of art displayed at a gallery and the                   remainder are the types displayed
+      - x: an integer, the number of art galleries
+      - y: an integer, the number of types of arts
+      - centers: an array of strings of space-separated integers where the first integer of each element is the number of types of art displayed at a gallery and the                   remainder are the types displayed
-      (iv)  roads: a 2-dimensional array of integers where the first two values are the art galleries connected by the bi-directional road, and the third is the travel time for             that road.
+      - roads: a 2-dimensional array of integers where the first two values are the art galleries connected by the bi-directional road, and the third is the travel time for             that road.
    <p align="center"><img src="https://s3.amazonaws.com/hr-assets/0/1544041107-a20059b5a2-SynchronousShoppingExample.png" /></p>

 #### Sample Input/Output
+    ```
      Input:  x=5 z=5 y=5
              t₁=1 A₁₁=1
              t₂=1 A₂₂=2